Mikumi National Park

 There are two artificial pools approximately 5 km north of the main gate and both of them are famous for Mikumi’s few hippos.
 Furthermore the pools attract an array of water birds such as blacksmith plovers, cattle egrets, various herons, fish eagles and many more.

-As Mikumi National Park is part of the Selous ecosystem it always has a good number of wildlife moving in and out of the park.
+As Mikumi National Park is part of the Selous and Nyerere ecosystem it always has a good number of wildlife moving in and out of the park.
 This constant movement is however being disrupted due to the A7 tarmac road that runs through the park.